 How interviews can revolutionize your blog (and your life)

+Once you’ve set up your blog, and started writing articles, it’s time to look for other content ideas.
 Interviews are a great way to increase your blog’s authority and diversify your content.
 They can be published in their own right or used as source material for other articles.
 Interview quotes from multiple experts can be compiled into a single, in-depth article (like this one).

 They’re some of the most versatile content around.
 And they’re also one of the easiest ways to get your work in front of a new audience.
 Most interviewees have fans of their own, and you can bet they’ll share their interviews with those fans on social media, and possibly even with a permanent link on their website.